 5. Save space by storing things in other areas of the house.
 Toys (minimalism is huge here too!) can be stored in a bin that goes in the hallway closet, behind the sofa in the living room, if you have a dedicated playroom, get the toys out of the bedroom!
 Coats, backpacks, and school stuff can be moved to the entryway or mudroom.
 Hooks serve a marvelous purpose here!
 You could also opt for something a little different and more of a statement, like we did.
 We have a set of four lockers that we painted a bright white.
 Each kid has an assigned locker, and that’s where their daily-use stuff goes.

 6. Use wheels to make room-sharing with young kids easier (and quieter).
 Put things that your kids like to use in carts with casters so they can roll it out of the room when siblings are napping.
 We do this with favorite books, art supplies, and things like puzzles and block sets.
 This way, if the baby needs to take a nap, the older boys can wheel out their activity cart and use it in the living room.
-This cart from IKEA is what we use, and it’s perfect!
-We have two of these and could honestly use a couple more for different purposes!
+We have two activity carts and could honestly use a couple more for different purposes!

 7. Solve the problem of chaotic early morning wake ups once and for all!
 You know how once one kid wakes up, they’re all up?
 I’ve been forced to come up with a solution to this common parental woe because it was do or die for me.
 Here’s my solution: a giant digital clock.
 Get yours, hang it up, and explain what time it has to say for them to use loud voices and/or come out of their room.
 Get ready for a couple weeks of being annoyingly consistent!
 But then, all of a sudden, it works.
 One of two things will start to happen.